a-lattas/ACR-Database/README.md

 1. A T-SQL Application that prints line by line information about the cars of ACR.

-The above Project was implemented by Lattas Alexander and Fotis Katsigiannis with the guidance of the Professor Mr. Damianos Chatziantoniou.
+The above Project was designed and implemented by Lattas Alexander and Fotis Katsigiannis with the guidance of the Professor Mr. Damianos Chatziantoniou.